vavrinec-coder/EAF1/README.md

 This template is written using [TypeScript](http://www.typescriptlang.org/).
 For the JavaScript version of this template, go to [Office-Addin-TaskPane-JS](https://github.com/OfficeDev/Office-Addin-TaskPane-JS).

+## Section Header

+Use the task pane "Template Builder" to insert a formatted Section Header.
+Select the top-left cell, fill in the title and formatting options, then click "Insert Section Header" and "Apply Section Header" to create the header range.

 ## Debugging

 This template supports debugging using any of the following techniques: